turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 The base widget interface can be extended with specific functionality.
 The GUI will store and process widgets by this interface.
 #### wiButton
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+A simple clickable button.
+Supports the OnClick event callback.
 #### wiLabel
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+A simple static text field.
 #### wiTextInputField
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+Supports text input when activated.
+Pressing Enter will accept the input and fire the OnInputAccepted callback.
+Pressing the Escape key while active will cancel the text input and restoe the previous state.
+There can be only one active text input field at a time.
 #### wiSlider
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+A slider, that can represent float or integer values.
+The slider also accepts text input to input number values.
+If the number input is outside of the slider's range, it will expand its range to support the newly assigned value.
+Upon changing the slider value, whether by text input or sliding, the OnSlide event callback will be fired.
 #### wiCheckBox
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+The checkbox is a two state item which can represent true/false state.
+The OnClick event callback will be fired upon changing the value (by clicking on it)
 #### wiComboBox
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+Supports item selection from a list of text.
+Can set the maximum number of visible items.
+If the list of items is greater than the max allowed visible items, then a vertical scrollbar will be presented to allow showing hidden items.
+Upon selection, the OnSelect event callback will be triggered.
 #### wiWindow
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+A window widget is able to hold any number of other widgets.
+It can be moved across the screen, minimized and resized by the user.
+If a window holds a widget, it will manage its lifetime, so if the window is destroyed, all its children will be destroyed as well.
 #### wiColorPicker
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
+Supports picking a HSV (or HSL) color, displaying its RGB values.
+On selection, the OnColorChanged event callback will be fired and the user can read the new RGB value from the event argument.

 ## Helpers